-The population of North Somerset is less ethnically diverse than England and Wales with 97% of people living in North Somerset classifying themselves as belonging to a white ethnic group, a decrease of one percentage point since 2001.
-Of those from a black or minority ethnic group 44% classified themselves as Asian and a further 37% classified themselves as mixed race.
+The population of North Somerset is less ethnically diverse than the rest of(?)
+England and Wales with 97% of people living in North Somerset classifying themselves as belonging to a white ethnic group, a decrease of one percentage point since 2001.
+Of those from a black or minority ethnic group (BME), 44% classified themselves as Asian and a further 37% classified themselves as mixed race.

-In North Sedgemoor, those identifying themselves as White non-British comprise half of the BME population in the area.
+In North Sedgemoor, those identifying themselves as White non-British make up half of the Black Minority and Ethnic population in the area.

-North Somerset is a very diverse area with extremes of affluence and considerable deprivation and is therefore more likely to experience wider inequalities than areas with more similar populations.
-Using the 2010 Index of Multiple Deprivation North Somerset has the 7th widest inequalities gap in the country.
+North Somerset is a very diverse area with extremes of affluence and considerable deprivation alike and is, therefore, more likely to experience wider inequalities than areas with more similar populations.

+The 2010 Index of Multiple Deprivation reveals that North Somerset has the 7th widest inequalities gap in the country.
 Evidence shows that levels of relative deprivation have increased in North Somerset in recent years.
-Weston-super-Mare Central and Weston-super-Mare South wards are the most deprived areas in North Somerset, falling in the bottom 1% in the country.
+Weston-super-Mare central and Weston-super-Mare South wards are the most deprived areas in North Somerset, falling in the bottom 1% in the country.
 High levels of deprivation translate to lower than average life expectancy figures.
-Within North Somerset the gap in life expectancy is 22 years for men and 15 years for women between the 10% most deprived areas and 10% most affluent areas.
+Within North Somerset, the gap in life expectancy is 22 years for men and 15 years for women between the 10% most deprived areas and 10% most affluent areas.
 There is evidence that this gap is widening because life expectancy in the most affluent areas has risen faster than in the most deprived areas.

 In North Sedgemoor, the Index of Multiple Deprivation score is lower than that of the surrounding Somerset area and England scores, indicating a lower prevalence of deprivation with the exception of areas around Highbridge and Burnham-On-Sea.
-3% of the area's population live within one of the 20% most deprived areas within England, below the regional average.
+3% of the area's population lives within one of the 20% most deprived areas within England, below the regional average.

 Weston Area Health NHS Trust provides clinical services from three sites.
-The General Hospital is located in the main town of Weston-super-Mare and there are two children's centres providing community children's services located in Weston-super-Mare and Clevedon.
+The General Hospital is located in the main town of Weston-super-Mare and there are two children's centres providing community children's services which are located in Weston-super-Mare and Clevedon.